kkwong44/brainpower/README.md

 ### Home Page
 The description and instruction are listed on this page.
 Links are provide to access to the game area.

-Player can read the decription of the game and instruction on how to play the game.
+Player can read the description of the game and instruction on how to play the game.
 System for calculating the score also provided.
 Player can access to the game are by clicking the "Play Game" button on the header or the button on the bottom of the page.

 Features on this page
 * Description, Instruction and Scoring System